Marc Benioff Sells 2,300 Shares of salesforce.com, inc. (NYSE:CRM) Stock

 - On Wednesday, February 9th, Marc Benioff sold 2,300 shares of salesforce.com stock.
 The stock was sold at an average price of $219.64, for a total transaction of $505,172.00.

-A number of analysts have recently weighed in on CRM shares.
-The Goldman Sachs Group set a $360.00 price target on shares of salesforce.com and gave the stock a “buy” rating in a report on Wednesday.
-Wells Fargo & Company lowered their price objective on shares of salesforce.com from $340.00 to $265.00 and set an “overweight” rating for the company in a research report on Thursday, February 24th.
-BMO Capital Markets upped their price objective on shares of salesforce.com from $240.00 to $260.00 and gave the stock an “outperform” rating in a research report on Wednesday.
-Atlantic Securities assumed coverage on shares of salesforce.com in a research report on Monday, November 22nd.
-They set an “overweight” rating and a $360.00 price objective for the company.
-Finally, TheStreet cut shares of salesforce.com from a “b-” rating to a “c+” rating in a research report on Thursday, December 2nd.
-Seven equities research analysts have rated the stock with a hold rating, thirty-two have given a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat, the company presently has an average rating of “Buy” and a consensus target price of $302.23.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Westside Investment Management Inc. boosted its stake in shares of salesforce.com by 2.4% in the third quarter.
+Westside Investment Management Inc. now owns 1,434 shares of the CRM provider’s stock valued at $151,632,000 after purchasing an additional 34 shares during the period.
+Appleton Partners Inc. MA boosted its stake in shares of salesforce.com by 2.4% in the third quarter.
+Appleton Partners Inc. MA now owns 1,562 shares of the CRM provider’s stock valued at $424,000 after purchasing an additional 36 shares during the period.
+Galvin Gaustad & Stein LLC boosted its stake in shares of salesforce.com by 2.6% in the third quarter.
+Galvin Gaustad & Stein LLC now owns 1,418 shares of the CRM provider’s stock valued at $385,000 after purchasing an additional 36 shares during the period.
+Nicolet Bankshares Inc. boosted its stake in shares of salesforce.com by 0.5% in the third quarter.
+Nicolet Bankshares Inc. now owns 8,011 shares of the CRM provider’s stock valued at $2,173,000 after purchasing an additional 36 shares during the period.
+Finally, Private Portfolio Partners LLC boosted its stake in shares of salesforce.com by 2.4% in the third quarter.
+Private Portfolio Partners LLC now owns 1,557 shares of the CRM provider’s stock valued at $422,000 after purchasing an additional 37 shares during the period.
+77.16% of the stock is owned by institutional investors and hedge funds.

-Hedge funds have recently added to or reduced their stakes in the company.
-Westside Investment Management Inc. lifted its position in salesforce.com by 2.4% during the third quarter.
-Westside Investment Management Inc. now owns 1,434 shares of the CRM provider’s stock valued at $151,632,000 after purchasing an additional 34 shares during the last quarter.
-Appleton Partners Inc. MA lifted its position in salesforce.com by 2.4% during the third quarter.
-Appleton Partners Inc. MA now owns 1,562 shares of the CRM provider’s stock valued at $424,000 after purchasing an additional 36 shares during the last quarter.
-Galvin Gaustad & Stein LLC lifted its position in salesforce.com by 2.6% during the third quarter.
-Galvin Gaustad & Stein LLC now owns 1,418 shares of the CRM provider’s stock valued at $385,000 after purchasing an additional 36 shares during the last quarter.
-Nicolet Bankshares Inc. lifted its holdings in shares of salesforce.com by 0.5% in the 3rd quarter.
-Nicolet Bankshares Inc. now owns 8,011 shares of the CRM provider’s stock worth $2,173,000 after acquiring an additional 36 shares during the last quarter.
-Finally, Private Portfolio Partners LLC lifted its holdings in shares of salesforce.com by 2.4% in the 3rd quarter.
-Private Portfolio Partners LLC now owns 1,557 shares of the CRM provider’s stock worth $422,000 after acquiring an additional 37 shares during the last quarter.
-Institutional investors own 77.16% of the company’s stock.
+A number of brokerages recently issued reports on CRM.
+Truist Financial increased their price target on shares of salesforce.com from $315.00 to $330.00 and gave the stock a “buy” rating in a report on Wednesday, December 1st.
+Evercore ISI restated a “buy” rating and set a $375.00 price objective on shares of salesforce.com in a research report on Sunday, December 12th.
+Canaccord Genuity Group reduced their price objective on shares of salesforce.com from $315.00 to $260.00 and set a “buy” rating for the company in a research report on Wednesday, March 2nd.
+Zacks Investment Research cut shares of salesforce.com from a “strong-buy” rating to a “hold” rating and set a $244.00 price objective for the company. in a research report on Tuesday, February 1st.
+Finally, Barclays set a $348.00 price objective on shares of salesforce.com in a research report on Wednesday, December 1st.
+Seven research analysts have rated the stock with a hold rating, thirty-two have given a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat, salesforce.com currently has a consensus rating of “Buy” and a consensus target price of $302.23.

 salesforce.com Company Profile (Get Rating)